Trifolium kentuckiense

-Trifolium kentuckiense is a critically imperiled species of clover endemic to the U.S. state of Kentucky.
-It is commonly known as Kentucky clover.
-It is found only in Franklin and Woodford counties in Kentucky and is considered to be highly endangered.
+Trifolium kentuckiense is a rare species of clover commonly known as Kentucky clover.

+Description

 It is similar in appearance to non-native Trifolium pratense, but can be distinguished before blooming by longer petioles and lack of pubescence (hairs) on the upper surface of the leaf.

+Distribution and habitat

+The species is endemic to the U.S. state of Kentucky, where it is found only in Franklin and Woodford counties.

-Unlike related species Trifolium reflexum, it grows best in highly basic limestone soils.
+Unlike the related species T. reflexum, it grows best in highly basic limestone soils.

+Conservation

+The species is considered to be highly endangered.